 - We will ask for your permission in case we need to make any modifications to these files

-- We do not change the sharing settings or share the file to anybody else
+- We do not change the sharing settings or share the file with anybody else

 - We prompt you to stop sharing the files/folders with us, once our investigation is over